Frequently Asked Questions

 There are no fees associated with using the ACF platform and artists receive 100% of the funds donated towards their campaign.

-What happens if Creative Partnerships Australia does not grant a donor’s preference?
+What happens if the ACF does not grant a donor’s preference?

-Should for any reason Creative Partnerships Australia not grant according to a donor preference, we will contact the artist and donor to discuss next steps.
+Should for any reason the ACF not grant according to a donor preference, we will contact the artist and donor to discuss next steps.

 What if I have decided that my donation has been given to the wrong project?

-Contact Creative Partnerships Australia immediately.
-Donations to the ACF represent irrevocable gifts subject to the legal and fiduciary control of the Creative Partnerships Australia Board.
+Contact the ACF Team immediately.
+Donations to the ACF represent irrevocable gifts subject to the legal and fiduciary control of the Creative Australia.

 Can businesses give through the ACF?